Mycoplasma bovis

-Mycoplasma bovis (M. bovis) is a bacterium which can a range of conditions in cattle - including mastitis that doesn’t respond to treatment, pneumonia, arthritis, and late-term abortions.
+Mycoplasma bovis (M. bovis) is a bacterial disease that can cause a range of health conditions in cattle, including mastitis, pneumonia, arthritis and late-term abortions.

 M. bovis is an Unwanted Organism under the Biosecurity Act 1993.

-The New Zealand Veterinary Association (NZVA) is not directly involved in the Government's M. bovis eradication programme.
-We do however act as a liaison between the Ministry for Primary Industries (MPI) and NZVA member veterinarians.
+The M. bovis Eradication Programme began in 2018 and is expected to be a 10-year programme.
+Although the NZVA is not directly involved in the programme, we do act as a liaison between the Ministry for Primary Industries (MPI) and NZVA members.

-Veterinarians provide essential support to New Zealand farmers as the rural sector continues its Mycoplasma bovis eradication.
+Veterinarians provide essential support to New Zealand farmers as the rural sector continues its M. bovis eradication.
 Veterinarians are highly valued and skilled on-farm animal health advisors.

-For the latest updates on M. bovis, visit the MPI website and subscribe to the weekly MPI Mycoplasma bovis stakeholder update.
+For the latest updates on M. bovis, visit MPI's website or subscribe to the weekly MPI Mycoplasma bovis stakeholder update.

 If you have any concerns about your animals, contact your veterinarian as soon as possible for advice, or call the Ministry for Primary Industries on 0800 80 99 66.